Almost Optimal Variance-Constrained Best Arm Identification: Bounds on the Time Complexity

-We adopt the variance as the risk measure and focus on the {\em (strict) best feasible} arm identification problem under the $\delta$-PAC framework, while \citet{David2018} uses the $\alpha$-quantile as the risk metric and consider {\em $\epsilon_\rho$-approximately feasible and $\epsilon_\mu$-approximately optimal} arms.
+We adopt the variance as the risk measure and focus on the {\em (strict) best feasible} arm identification problem under the $\delta$-PAC framework, while David {\em et al.}~\cite{David2018} uses the $\alpha$-quantile as the risk metric and consider {\em $\epsilon_\rho$-approximately feasible and $\epsilon_\mu$-approximately optimal} arms.
 We consider a variant of their algorithm, named {\em RiskAverse-UCB-BAI} (See App.~\ref{sec:RiskAverse}) that is tailored to our variance-constrained problem in which the best feasible arm must be produced w.h.p.

-\textbf{Parameters} The most important difference is that VA-LUCB is {\em parameter free}.
+\begin{itemize} \item \textbf{Parameters}: The most important difference is that VA-LUCB is {\em parameter free}.
 In contrast, RiskAverse-UCB-BAI heavily relies on knowledge of the hardness parameter $H$ (which appears in the confidence radii), and the accuracy parameters $\epsilon_\mu$ and $\epsilon_\mathrm{v}$ (of the mean and variance respectively), which determine when it terminates.
 To output the best feasible arm w.h.p., one needs to set the accuracy parameters to be some functions of the unknown mean gaps and variance gaps such that the only {\em $\epsilon_\mathrm{v}$-approximately feasible and $\epsilon_\mu$-approximately optimal} arm is exactly the (strict) best feasible arm.
-Thus, if we want to output the best feasible arm, RiskAverse-UCB-BAI is {\em not} parameter free.
+Thus, if we want to output the best feasible arm, RiskAverse-UCB-BAI is {\em not} parameter free. \item \textbf{Upper Bounds}: The hardness parameters $\sum_{i\in[N]}C_i$ and $H$, defined in \eqref{equ:David_hardness1} and \eqref{equ:David_hardness2} respectively, are used to characterize the upper bound (on the sample complexity of RiskAverse-UCB-BAI) in \cite[Theorem~3]{David2018} and are lower bounded by $H_\mathrm{VA}$ (see App.~\ref{sec:discussion_upper}).
+Intuitively, since $H$ is only a function of the accuracy parameters $(\epsilon_\mathrm{v}, \epsilon_\mu)$, but $H_\mathrm{VA}$ takes the means and variances of all arms into account, the latter is smaller (hence better).
+We formalize this intuition in App.~\ref{sec:discussion_upper}.
+Even disregarding these constants, the additional $\ln$ term in $N$ and $\ln\ln$ term in $N/\delta$ in the upper bound of RiskAverse-UCB-BAI (see Eqn.~\eqref{equ:David_upperbd1}) indicates that its sample complexity is strictly larger than that of VA-LUCB (see App.~\ref{sec:discussion_upper} for details). \item \textbf{Lower Bounds}: By comparing terms involving arm $i$ in both lower bounds, we deduce that our lower bound is strictly larger than that in \cite[Theorem~2]{David2018} for most ($\ge 99.9\%$ of) $(\mu_{i^\star},\bar{\sigma}^2)$ pairs (see App.~\ref{sec:discussion_lower}).
+Corollary~\ref{cor:almost_opt} states that $H_\mathrm{VA}$ is fundamental in characterizing the hardness of the instance.
+This also implies the lower bound of \cite{David2018} is, in general, not tight in our variance-constrained BAI setting.
+Due to the choice of confidence radius in~\eqref{radius}, we also claim that VA-LUCB identifies risky arms faster than RiskAverse-UCB-BAI (see App.~\ref{sec:discussion_riskyarms}). \end{itemize}